rajeev1986/rajeev1986/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on something very cool and will be revealed soon 😉.
+- 🔭 Building an easy-to-use IoT-powered supply chain visibility and asset monitoring platform [Conexio Tech](https://conexiotech.com/) 😉.

 - 🌱 Building easy to use and energy-autonomous IoT systems using **[ZephyrOS](https://www.zephyrproject.org/)**.